astropy/photutils/docs/aperture.rst

 To perform aperture photometry with sky-based apertures, one will need to specify a WCS transformation.

+The :func:`~photutils.aperture.aperture_photometry` function accepts the corresponding classes from `regions` in place of each of the aperture classes listed above.

 Users can also create their own custom apertures (see :ref:`custom-apertures`).